falcowinkler/pensieve/README.md

 ## What is pensieve

-I noticed that i actually learn a lot during daily work that i need one year later, but of course all i can say then is, "oh yeah i did that once back then but i have no idea how".
+I noticed that i learn a lot during daily work that i need a long while later, but of course all i can say then is, "oh yeah i did that once back then but i have no idea how".

 So, this tool should help to avoid that.